himanshu323/web-test/README.md

 Since the Rest API service provided was not working , all countries endpoints were down which were shared within the assignment.
 Considered another API endpoints which were publicily available and worked on the same functionality to search all countries and get country by alpha code `[ src/test/resources/apiconfig.properties- contains the API test data]`

 1. GetAllCountriesTest- It gets all the countries using `https://restcountries.eu/rest/v2/all`
-2. GetCountryByAlphaCodeTest- It gets all the countries using Alpha2Code
+2. GetCountryByAlphaCodeTest- It gets all the countries using Alpha2Code and validate the same [ US,DE,GB are the countries which are validated here ]
 3. GetCountryByNameWithInvalidData- This test is provided with invalid data to test error **404** response.
 4. PostCountryTest- This API doesn't exist yet as conveyed in the assignment and hence sample request/response shared in assignment was used to build the test case [ this test is expected to fail ].